jasiukiewicztymon/hackerrank-cpp/README.md

 Before copy and paste this code make some reflexions because ctrl+c ctrl+v won't made you a coder.

-All medium challenges will be enebled in this repository.
+All C++ Hacker Rank challenge will be enable in this repository.
 All codes were made *Titi 2115*